 Free text input, with \n used to denote a line break.
 This property is implicit if text is provided as the first parameter, and does not need to be defined.

 Color of the watermark text.
-This accepts either a hex value or a standard color name.
+This property accepts either a standard color name or hex color code.
 If not provided, this defaults to blue.

 Color outlining the text.
-This accepts either a hex value or a standard color name.
+This property accepts either a standard color name or hex color code.
 If not provided, this defaults to the same color as the text.

 Outline of the text in pixels.
 If not provided, this defaults to 1.

 Color of the halo surrounding the watermark.
-This accepts either a hex value or a standard color name.
+This property accepts either a standard color name or hex color code.
 If not provided, this defaults to a contrasting color.